Resources for Study Participants

 Video | Cell Phone Swab Collection

-In this video, you will learn how to retrieve the environmental sample from your cell phone.
+In this video, you will learn how to collect the environmental sample from your cell phone.

 Watch to learn how to use the provided kit to best collect this cell phone sample.